galkinrost/react-ingrid/README.md

 <a name="parentDimensionsProp"></a>
 #### parentWidth & parentHeight (optional)

 The parentComponent's width and height.
-Use this to track changes in the parent's dimensions (beyond window-resize) and force a resize of the Ingrid component.
+Use this to control the height and width of the Ingrid component, useful when ancestor components can be programatically resized.

 ## Examples